Inherited Diseases: What are Common Genetic Diseases in Cats?

 Inbreeding

-For instance, inbreeding in breeds like Maine Coon and Ragdoll is one of the primary reasons for the higher incidence of diseases like Hypertrophic Cardiomyopathy (HCM) and Spinal Muscular Atrophy (SMA).
+For instance, the historical reliance on extreme inbreeding and the overuse of a few “popular sires” in the foundational bloodlines of the Maine Coon and Ragdoll breeds is undeniably one of the primary epidemiological reasons for the shockingly high modern incidence of deadly diseases like Hypertrophic Cardiomyopathy (HCM) and Spinal Muscular Atrophy (SMA) [3].

 Selective Breeding

-Selective breeding for certain traits can inadvertently promote the passing on of harmful genes.
-Breeders might select a particular physical trait without realizing that the gene responsible for that trait is linked to a disease-causing gene.
+Furthermore, human-driven selective breeding for highly specific, unusual physical traits can inadvertently promote the simultaneous passing on of invisible, harmful genes.
+This genetic phenomenon occurs when breeders purposefully select for a particular physical aesthetic (like coat color, ear shape, or snout length) without realizing that the gene responsible for that desired physical trait is physically located immediately next to a disease-causing gene on the chromosome—a concept known as genetic linkage [1].

 Diagnostic Tests for Common Genetic Diseases in Cats